AGENDA

 12:40PM - 1:40PM EST

-Track 1 - SALON 6: Law Enforcement & Animal Services: Mental Health Challenges: Addressing these in your daily interactions
+Track 1 Law Enforcement & Animal Services: Mental Health Challenges: Addressing these in your daily interactions

 This course is designed to provide law enforcement and animal control officers with the skills and knowledge needed to address mental health challenges they may encounter in their daily interactions.
 Gain insight into how to recognize signs of mental health issues, provide initial support and refer individuals to appropriate resources.
 Attendees will gain an understanding of how mental health first aid has positively impacted the ability of LEO’s and ACOs to manage stressful situations and improve community relations.